PhluantMobile/dojo_js/README.md

 ### Email Validation

-This function returns a regex result for a valid email foramt.
+This function returns a regex result for a valid email format.

 Example:
 ```